code16/sharp/docs/guide/reordering-instances.md

 The reorder action depends on the `reorder` permission.
 You can define it in the [Entity Policy](entity-authorizations.md):

 Sometimes you may need to restrict the reorder action depending on the actual data, or on some filters values.
-This can be achieved by using the `forbidReorder()` method in your EntityList class, typically in the `getListData()` method.
+This can be achieved by using the `disableReorder()` method in your EntityList class, typically in the `getListData()` method.

 ```php
 class PostEntityList extends SharpEntityList